 Many believe that with superstar talent in the kitchen of a food truck, paying the bills will take care of itself.
-Unfortunately, as the food truck industry continues to grow, customers have become more and more discriminating with the trucks they are willing to purchase from, so finding a balance between good food and profitability has become a fine art for mobile food vendors.
+Unfortunately, as the food truck industry continues to grow, customers have become more discriminating with the trucks they are willing to purchase from, so finding a balance between good food and profitability has become an art for vendors.

-Only the most successful food trucks are in sync with their customers’ needs are able to offer a good value dish while still maximizing their profit margin.
-For many, it’s often a hit and miss process, which can lead to the vendor’s food truck demise.
+Only the most successful food trucks are in sync with their customers’ needs and are able to offer a good value dish while still maximizing their profit margin.
+For many, it’s often a hit and miss process, which can lead to a food truck’s demise.

-Want to be one of the “successful” food trucks?
-Reduce your costs and your make buying decisions more efficient.
+To become a cost effective food truck, reduce your costs and your make buying decisions more efficient.

 - Do you know how much money you make (or lose) on a serving of each different dish on your food truck’s menu?
 No?
 Well you should.
 Knowing what items make you money (and how much) and which ones you should remove from your menu is extremely valuable information.